 Eligibility

-3. Applications are welcome from all aspiring law students that meet the eligibility criteria listed in this section.
-Preference will be given to first generation law students (meaning students who would be the first member of their immediate family to attend law school) with a demonstrated commitment to advancing diversity, equity, and inclusion in prior academic, professional, or personal pursuits, or who are able to demonstrate that the applicant has overcome adversity or other challenges in the pursuit of a future career in the law.
+Applications are welcome from all aspiring law students that meet the eligibility criteria listed in this section.
+Preference will be given to first generation law students (students who would be the first member of their immediate family to attend law school) with a demonstrated commitment to advancing diversity, equity, and inclusion in prior academic, professional, or personal pursuits, or who are able to demonstrate that they have overcome adversity or other challenges in the pursuit of a future career in the law.

 Application